pculllback/atml3-docs/source/index.html.md

         - returns the string "hallo welt" (stripped whitespace from the beginning and the end)
 ```

-this function cuts away trailing and preceeding whitespaces from a string
+this function cuts away trailing and preceding whitespaces from a string